johnpuddephatt/oclt/_pages/vacancy-treasurer-voluntary.md

 Find out more about Community-led Housing [here](https://www.communityledhomes.org.uk/).
 If you have any questions about the role, please [contact us](https://www.oclt.org.uk/contact/) (insert [fran.ryan@oclt.org.uk](mailto:fran.ryan@oclt.org.uk)) and we would be happy to arrange a phone conversation.

 **Please send us a CV and an explanation of your interest in this role by email to** [**fran.ryan@oclt.org.uk**](mailto:fran.ryan@oclt.org.uk)

-## **Job Description**

-#### **Overall**

-* Participate as a member of the Board with joint responsibility for the organisation
-* Oversee the financial affairs of OCLT and ensure they are legal, constitutional, and within accepted accounting and sector practice.
-* Ensure proper records are kept and that effective financial procedures are in place.
-* Monitor and report on the financial health of the organisation.
-* Oversee the production of necessary financial reports/returns, accounts and audits.

-#### **Specifically**

-* Participate in Board meetings as a Director
-* Chair the Finance and Development Committee (FDC) of the Board
-* Report the financial position at Board and committee meetings (balance sheet, cash flow, funding, debt management etc).
-* Lead the appraisal of the financial viability of plans, proposals and feasibility studies at FDC as needed.
-* Liaise with relevant Board and committee members and/or staff, consultants or volunteers to monitor the financial viability of the organisation.
-* Work with Board to produce an annual budget and propose its adoption at the AGM for the upcoming year.
-* Supervise the CLT Co-ordinator and Board to ensure proper, up to date records are kept and that effective financial procedures and controls are in place.
-* Lead on appointing and liaising with the independent examiner/auditors.
-* Lead on developing and maintaining an appropriate investment strategy for surplus funds

-#### **Qualities and Qualification**

-* A qualified accountant in good standing with a UK professional body and with relevant accounting experience
-* Good financial analysis skills and a focus on detail
-* Ability to produce reports and communicate clearly
-* Ability to work constructively in a team, supervise team members and to lead areas of work independently
-* Ability to critically challenge advice and information
-* Committed to the delivery of sustainable communities
-* It would be ideal though not essential to have some accounting experience in a housing development context, especially social housing.